Bay leaf

-The bay leaf is an aromatic leaf commonly used in cooking.
+The bay leaf is an aromatic leaf commonly used as a herb in cooking.
 It can be used whole, either dried or fresh, in which case it is removed from the dish before consumption, or less commonly used in ground form.
-It may come from several species of tree, the bay laurel and the California bay tree being the most common.
-The flavor that a bay leaf imparts to a dish has not been universally agreed upon, but most agree it is a subtle addition.
+The flavour that a bay leaf imparts to a dish has not been universally agreed upon, but many agree it is a subtle addition.
+Food writer J. Kenji Lopez-Alt advises boiling bay leaves in a pot of water then tasting the water at five minutes and at an hour to be able to more accurately determine their flavour.